Grand Canyon

 We had two days planned to see the Grand Canyon, and the first day was spectacular.
 We had an excellent time seeing the Rim Trail and the Trail of Time.
 Our plan for the second day was to start the morning at Mather Point.
 Alas, it was never meant to be!

 Just after we entered the park, an oncoming car suddenly crossed over the white line towards our vehicle.
 We moved over to the right side of the road so they wouldn’t hit us.
 As we did that, we hit a pothole on the side of the road.
-It didn’t feel like a major bump or anything, so we didn’t think there was an issue at all until an indicator light went on.
+It didn’t feel like a major bump or anything, so we didn’t think there was an issue until an indicator light went on.
 Uh oh, we thought, a flat tire!

 We pulled over in a nearby parking lot to check it out.
 To our good fortune, two park rangers were driving by at that exact moment.
 We were able to ask them for assistance.
 (That way we could get some information on what to do next.)